 Build a Reliable Referral Network

-Join a friendly, experienced and supportive community who can help you find legitimate Virtual Assistant jobs.
+Join a friendly, experienced, and supportive community that can help you find legitimate Virtual Assistant jobs.
 You can ask for a referral to someone who is hiring.

 Learn How to Negotiate a Salary Raise

 Negotiating a salary raise for any job title can be intimidating.
 And most of all, there’s the fear of rejection which can quickly turn into a reality if you negotiate the wrong way.
 Don’t let this be your story.

 Let’s help you learn how to effectively negotiate a salary worthy of your skills with a few expert tips.